AldrianLoberiano/Recipe-and-Meal-Planning-App/README.md

 - Recipe import parser with editable parsed output.
 - Optional recipe sync to MySQL through API endpoint.

+## Account Access

+Create an account from the Register page and sign in with your own credentials.

 ## Tech Stack

 - React 18